 To be protected by the ADA, a person with a disability must not only be an individual with a disability, but must be qualified.

 Employees: For University employees, a qualified individual with a disability is a person who satisfies the required skill, experience, education, and other job-related requirements of the employment position and who, with or without reasonable accommodations, can perform the essential functions of the position.

 Students: For students, a qualified individual with a disability is a person who, with or without reasonable modifications to rules, policies or practices, the removal of architectural, communication or transportation barriers, or the provision of auxiliary aids or services, meets the essential eligibility requirements for the receipt of services or the participation in programs or activities provided by the University.
-A University of Tennessee student’s first point of contact is with the Office of Disability Services: http://ods.utk.edu/ .
+A University of Tennessee student’s first point of contact is with Student Disability Services (SDS): http://sds.utk.edu/ .